 I told him sternly we were not looking to make such an investment and, “If this was a legitimate company, you wouldn’t be begging me to take a job and work for you.”

 A nervous chuckle gurgled from the other line, “I’d hardly say I’m begging you.
 I can see you’re getting false information and I urge you to think heavily about your options.
 We can talk again later about this.
 Ariix is a once-in-a-lifetime opportunity–”

 “We are not interested.
 Please stop calling us.
 Have a nice day.”

 That was the last we heard from him.

 The scariest part was reflecting afterwards and remembering how convinced we were.
 You watch documentaries on cults and scams and roll your eyes, how could people be so stupid to fall for that?
-We take pride in ourselves to believe that we are the smartest right now than we’ll ever be, but Ariix is rehearsed to the smallest detail to convince people to fall for it.
-There were no obvious flaws or holes in their presentation so we had nothing to immediately turn off any flags in our minds.
-When you are targeted at every side with propaganda, personal anecdotes, and supposed mathematical facts, it’s easier to fall for it than you think.
-The human brain can only hold onto logic and truth for so long before it succumbs under brainwashing tactics.
+We believe we would never fall for something so obvious, but the Ariix scam is rehearsed to the smallest detail to convince people to fall for it.
+There were no obvious flaws or holes in their presentation so we had nothing to immediately set off any red flags in our minds.
+When you are bombarded on every side with statistics, personal anecdotes, and peer pressure, it’s far easier to fall for something that you would otherwise have recognized as a blatant scam.